-F. INVENTORIES AND PREPAID ITEMS
+F. INVENTORIES & PREPAID ITEMS

 All inventories are valued at cost using the first-in/first out method.
 Inventories are recorded as expenditures when consumed rather than when purchased.
-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both basic and fund financial statements.